Loading image...Kiro

 bash

-# View all tools and their permissions > /tools # Show the input schema for all available tools > /tools schema # Trust a specific tool for the session > /tools trust write # Revert a tool to per-request confirmation > /tools untrust write # Trust all tools (equivalent to deprecated /acceptall) > /tools trust-all # Reset all tools to default permission levels > /tools reset
+# View all tools, estimated token counts, and permissions > /tools # Show the input schema for all available tools > /tools schema # Trust a specific tool for the session > /tools trust write # Revert a tool to per-request confirmation > /tools untrust write # Trust all tools (equivalent to deprecated /acceptall) > /tools trust-all # Reset all tools to default permission levels > /tools reset

 Available subcommands: